-3. Documents & Timeline
+3. Documents and Timeline

 The timeline includes details of the person who submitted the invoice for approval, the date and time it was submitted, and any previous users who have already approved the invoice.

 If you see Auto Submitted on the timeline, this means that the invoice was automatically coded and submitted to a workflow as soon as it arrived in iCompleat.
-One of your iCompleat administrators might have set this up for certain suppliers.
+One of your iCompleat administrators might have set up auto-approval for certain suppliers.